 It might also be objected these are not true qualia, since they are ideologically driven distortions of mental processes, not purely organic products of the brain.
 True enough, though it’s not clear that the ideology came first.
 Just as likely, some defect in the liberal mind resulted in them believing this way, and that same defect reinforces the qualia driving specific political demands.
 As Jonathan Haidt has noted, morality derives largely from pre-existent mental states; so (probably) with liberal qualia, although we will never truly know, since normal people cannot get inside the liberal mind, and if we are liberal, we lack the ability to self-analyze in this fashion.

 Finally, this analysis is not without its dangers.
-One logical progression of identifying the mental defects of one’s political opponents is to view them less than human, a path that has led to disaster ever since the French Revolution.
+One logical progression of identifying the mental defects of one’s political opponents is to view them as less than human, a path that has led to disaster ever since the French Revolution.
 That path is primarily one the Left has trodden, and in recent times, they have increasingly become unrestrained about wanting to step onto it in America.
 But the same temptation can occur on the Right.
 We should be careful that understanding the liberal mind is used as a tool to combat their political program, and to strip them of power, forever, but not to dehumanize them.

 OK, let’s illustrate these characteristics through examples from the podcast.
 The declared reason for “The Argument” is “for democracy to work, we need to hear each other out. . . .
 [We] explain the arguments from across the political spectrum.”
 The podcast features three regular New York Times columnists, Ross Douthat, Michelle Goldberg and David Leonhardt.
-Douthat is the only conservative who writes for the NYT and he is very conservative, although also very much infected by inside-the-Beltway thinking (which he admits).
+Douthat is the only conservative who writes for the New York Times and he is very conservative, although also very much infected by inside-the-Beltway thinking (which he admits).
 Goldberg and Leonhardt are very far left.
 Goldberg is farther left; that the newspaper thinks that Leonhardt can be the centrist in this trio is charming.
-But it isn’t surprising—every other person who writes for the NYT is also very far left, except for house “conservative” David Brooks, since the paper has reimagined itself as a full-time organ of attack upon Trump and anyone right of center, providing a safe space bubble for its clueless readers to imagine that they have the moral high ground, while reminding them of the looming powers of those wishing to attack the Left.
-Whenever I read the NYT, to which I have to admit I subscribe, I often find it weirdly compelling, even hypnotizing, until I step back and realize that almost all articles are packed with demonstrable lies, both of commission and omission, and, perhaps more importantly, skilled writing is used to weave deliberate propaganda, of which Joseph Goebbels would be proud.
+But it isn’t surprising—every other person who writes for the New York Times is also very far left, except for house “conservative” David Brooks, since the paper has reimagined itself as a full-time organ of attack upon Trump and anyone right of center, providing a safe space bubble for its clueless readers to imagine that they have the moral high ground, while reminding them of the looming power of those wishing to attack the Left.
+Whenever I read the New York Times, to which I have to admit I subscribe, I often find it weirdly compelling, even hypnotizing, until I step back and realize that almost all articles are packed with demonstrable lies, both of commission and omission, and, perhaps more importantly, skilled writing is used to weave deliberate propaganda, of which Joseph Goebbels would be proud.

 Anyway, in the first episode, “Is the Supreme Court Broken?,” the three columnists did a good job of being civil.
 All three are well-informed.
 But a good part of what Goldberg especially, and Leonhardt as well, said was quite literally insane and utterly divorced from reality, which made me think of bats as an explanation—maybe she just sees things in a way normal humans don’t.
 Despite appearances, I don’t think Goldberg is a mental defective.
 Instead, she is an outstanding illustration of the externally visible results of liberal qualia, as is Leonhardt, to a somewhat lesser degree.